pydanny/pydanny.github.com/posts2018/01-26-when-to-use-mongodb-with-django.rst

 .. _`django-mongonaut`: https://www.pydanny.com/pretty-formatting-json-django-admin.html

 Okay then, let's get into the background of this post: On various Django help forums, you'll hear requests from new-ish Django developers on how to use MongoDB with Django.
 Most of the time they want to replace the Django ORM with calls to MongoDB.
-Here are the reasons I've been quoted.
+Here are the reasons I've heard so far.

 The 90% Reason: JSON storage
 =============================

 Most of the time people want to replace SQL with MongoDB in Django, the reason is they want to store JSON data and search it.

 In which case, they should use `Django's built-in implementation of PostgreSQL's JSON field`_.
 It's not just a string field, it's fully searchable.
-Example below:
+Implementation example below:

 .. code-block:: python